Taxes in Portugal: Everything Expats Need to Know

 Capital gains tax

-Capital Gains Tax in Portugal applies to the profit made from selling any capital asset, including real estate, stocks, and bonds.
+Capital gains tax in Portugal applies to profits from the sale of any capital asset, including real estate, stocks, and bonds.
 The tax rate for capital gains in Portugal is 28 percent.
-This flat rate applies to both residents and non-residents, and 25 percent for companies.
+This flat rate applies to both residents and non-residents, and to companies at 25 percent.

 Property taxes in Portugal (IMI)

-In Portugal, property owners must pay a property tax, Imposto Municipal Sobre Imóveis (IMI).
-Rates on property taxes are set according to each municipality and area where the house is located.
+Property owners must pay the Imposto Municipal Sobre Imóveis (IMI), a property tax.
+Property tax rates are set by each municipality and area where the house is located.

-In urban areas, IMI varies from around 0.3 percent to 0.45 percent of the home’s value.
-In rural areas, a rate of 0.8 percent applies.
-You can consult the IMI rates in your area for 2025 on the Portal das Finanças website.
+In urban areas, IMI varies from around 0.3 percent to 0.45 percent of the home’s value, while in rural areas, the rate is 0.8 percent.
+You can consult the IMI rates for 2026 in your area on the Portal das Finanças website.

 Homeowners in urban areas with properties worth less than €125,000 can benefit from a three-year exemption on IMI as long as they live in the property themselves.
-You can get a further deduction of around €20 for each dependent, and exemptions also exist for people with low incomes or those with energy-efficient homes.
+You can get an additional deduction of around €20 per dependent, and exemptions are available for people on low incomes or those with energy-efficient homes.

 Property wealth tax (AIMI)